turbot/guardrails-samples/policy_packs/aws/ec2/enforce_approved_ami_publisher_for_instance/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/aws.svg"
 brand_color: "#FF9900"
-display_name: "Enforce AWS EC2 instances to use approved AMIs and/or publisher accounts"
+Display_name: "Enforce AWS EC2 Instances to Use Approved AMIs and/or Publisher Accounts"
 short_name: "enforce_unapproved_ami_publisher_for_instance"
-description: "Guardrails policy pack to stop/terminate EC2 instances that use unapproved AMIs and/or publisher accounts."
+description: "Stop/Terminate AWS EC2 instances that use unapproved AMIs and/or publisher accounts."
 mod_dependencies:
   - "@turbot/aws"
   - "@turbot/aws-iam"
   - "@turbot/aws-ec2"
 ---

-# Enforce AWS EC2 instances to use approved AMIs and/or publisher accounts
+# Enforce AWS EC2 Instances to Use Approved AMIs and/or Publisher Accounts

 This Policy Pack stops/terminates EC2 instances that use unapproved AMIs and/or publisher accounts, using Terraform.
 It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and stop/terminate unapproved instances.